Art-Sells/Arells/Build-Notes.md

 - - - - amount: $ in dollars (creates new cVact group)
 - - - - Date purchased (mm/dd/yy) (added to the cVact group)
 - - - - (Submit)
-^do not delete until right is complete
+^do not delete until home is complete

 - - Right